 The priority deadline is May 1 for fall semester financial aid, November 1 for spring semester financial aid, and April 1 for summer semester financial aid.
 Students are required to meet these deadlines to receive maximum consideration for all types of financial aid.
 Students may complete the FAFSA after the semester priority deadline, but they will be considered for financial aid on a funds-available basis.
 All students are strongly encouraged to complete the FAFSA by the priority deadline.

 The U.S. Department of Education requires all students who receive financial aid to make satisfactory academic progress toward completion of their programs of study.
 SAP is the measure of a student’s overall progress.
 Students who fail to meet SAP standards may not receive financial aid, including loans.
 A student’s entire academic history will be reviewed for the purpose of determining satisfactory academic progress, including credits not covered by financial aid.
 To view or print the College’s SAP Policy, CLICK HERE.

 Discussing Financial Aid

 While students are not required to make appointments during open office hours, the Office of Financial Aid strongly urges students to do so.
-To schedule appointments contact the One-Stop Student Service Center at (617) 322-3517.
+To schedule appointments contact the Welcome Center at (617) 322-3517.

 Labouré College Financial Aid